markw65/prettier-plugin-monkeyc/README.md

 `@markw65/prettier-plugin-monkeyc` uses a Peggy grammar (located in `peg/`) to parse monkeyc.
 This grammar was originally copied from the Peggy sample javascript grammar, and still has some javascript features that aren't relevant to monkeyc.
 I'm planning to clean that up, but for now it shouldn't matter.

-`@markw65/prettier-plugin-monkeyc` is written in native ES6 javascript, and uses webpack to dynamically compile to commonjs, because thats what prettier wants.
+`@markw65/prettier-plugin-monkeyc` is written in native ES6 javascript, but uses webpack to dynamically compile to commonjs, because thats what prettier wants.

 The plugin is organized as follows:

  -   `prettier-plugin-monkeyc.js` This file exports the objects required of a Prettier plugin.
  -   `peg/monkeyc.peggy` The Peggy grammar for monkey-c.
  -   `src/printer.js` Printers take an AST and produce a Doc (the intermediate format that Prettier uses).
-This is currently a thin wrapper around Prettier's default, estree printer.
+The current implementation is a thin wrapper around Prettier's default, estree printer.
 It handles just the nodes that it needs to, and delegates to "javascript-like" behavior for everything else.